Leonard leads Clippers past short-handed Pelicans 111-106

 Nickeil Alexander-Walker led the Pelicans with 37 points and eight rebounds, both career highs in his first start of the season.

+“Walker really kept them in the game,” Clippers coach Tyronn Lue said.
+“He made 3s, layups and in-between layups.
+He pretty much got everything he wanted.”

-They didn’t get much production out of two other first-time starters.
+But the Pelicans didn’t get much production out of two other first-time starters.
 Josh Hart finished with six points, and former Clipper Sindarius Thornwell was scoreless.

 Brandon Ingram’s jumper drew the Pelicans within four, the closest they came in the fourth quarter.